Skip to main content

 • Could be any business in any industry

-The first response creates a rich text passage AI can use to confirm what your business does, where it operates, and what kind of customer experience it delivers.
+The first response creates a rich text passage AI can use to confirm what the business does, where it operates, and what kind of customer experience it delivers.
 The second response is indistinguishable from a response written by a florist, a dentist, or a yoga studio.
 AI cannot extract any business-specific information from it.
+Talk to us: (213) 444-2229.

 The Ecosystem Reality Behind AI Citations